MalikaIhle/BitrexInducedUnpalatability/README.md

 ### Folder 'FocalAttacks'
 In each test, there were four termites, two of one treatment (color and palatibility), and two of the other. a focal termite group (of two termites) is a randomly selected group in each test.
-We use these to test for the likelihood of attack toward one treatment or another (regardless of color and different palatability) file names are structured as above
+We use these to test for the likelihood of attack toward one treatment or another for the first attack (regardless of color and different palatability) file names are structured as above